 - 12. The corporate plan covers the period 2019-2022.
-The vision, mission and priorities remain relevant and in line with the Norwich 2040 vision, despite a changing landscape and emerging risks and opportunities.
-It is therefore recommended that the corporate plan vision, mission and priorities remain the same for 2020-21, although this is for the cabinet to discuss in the light of comments from the scrutiny committee and is subject to agreement by council. - 13.
+The vision, mission and priorities remain relevant and in line with the political priorities, despite a changing landscape and emerging risks and opportunities.
+It is therefore recommended that the vision, mission and priorities remain the same for 2020-21, although this is for the cabinet to discuss in the light of comments from the scrutiny committee [to be included with final report] and is subject to agreement by council. - 13.
 Although the new performance framework has been in place since the beginning of the financial year, there is a lag in reporting it so the full year's data will not be available until after the end of this financial year.
-This, combined with the fact that there will be an internal audit of KPIs undertaken by the end of the current financial year, suggests that reviewing the performance framework may be best undertaken after the end of the financial year. - 14.
+This combined with the fact that there will be an internal audit of KPIs undertaken by the end of the current financial year, suggests that it may reviewing the performance framework may be best undertaken until later in the year. - 14.
 The review should consider a number of questions: - a) Are the outcomes the correct ones to articulate the corporate priorities? - b) Do the suite of outcome measures taken together indicate how well the outcomes are being achieved in the city?

-- c) Is the relationship between the output measures and the outcomes clear and logical? - d) Should individual measures be removed or modified, for example due to lack of data or insufficient robustness? - e) Should individual targets be modified based on the baseline of 2019-20? - f) Are there any new measures that should be added? - 15.
-Given that the Highways Agency and attendant responsibilities are transferring to Norfolk County Council with effect from 1 April 2020, output measures that relate to this should be removed from the performance framework from 2020-2021. - 16.
-Scrutiny Committee members are therefore asked to consider whether there are any changes to the corporate vision, mission and priorities that it wishes to recommend to cabinet, and that a review of the performance framework be undertaken after the end of the financial year, in the light of a full year's data and taking into account recommendations from the internal audit of KPIs.
+- c) Is the relationship between the output measures and the outcomes clear and logical? - d) Should individual measures be removed or modified, for example due to lack of data ort insufficient robustness? - e) Should individual targets be modified based on the baseline of 2019-20? - f) Are there any new measures that should be added?

+Scrutiny and cabinet

+- 15. The scrutiny committee considered the proposed review of the corporate plan and the performance framework at their meeting on 16 January 2020.
+The details of the discussion are captured in the minutes of that meeting. - 16.
+Cabinet considered the corporate plan alongside the scrutiny committee recommendations on 12 February 2020.
+It agreed to continue with the current corporate plan vision, mission and priorities, whilst acknowledging that some of the contextual content published with the corporate plan at the outset of the three year duration is now out of date. - 17.
+Cabinet also agreed that a review of the performance framework be undertaken later in the year, in the light of a full year's data and the recommendations from the internal review of KPIs.
+It is recommended that this review is scrutinised by scrutiny committee before being presented to cabinet in autumn 2020.